rks101/egnet/README.md

 # egnet
-egnet => easy net shows commands for debugging and troubleshooting network
+egnet => easy net shows tools or utilities for debugging and troubleshooting network

 Know - IP addressing using ipcalc